saterrrr/saterrrr/README.md

 - 🔭 Most of my repositories sadly are private, but I'm working on creating some public ones

-- 🌱 I’m currently a DevOps Engineer at Digatus
+- 🌱 I’m currently a DevOps Engineer at Modivo

 - ⚡ My hobbies apart from anything IT related are stock market, cryptocurrencies, gaming/esports and gym